Q: Why should I participate in the Semester in D.C. Program?

 - Actually doing the work of a lawyer gave them confidence in their abilities.

 If you’re wondering whether you should do the Semester in D.C.
 Program, one of the best ways to figure it out is to talk to our alumni.
 They’ve been in your position, so they understand where you’re coming from and can give you a realistic perspective.
-Professor Baylis will be glad to put you in touch with Semester in D.C.
+Professor Drew Roberts will be glad to put you in touch with Semester in D.C.
 Program alumni.
-You should also talk to Professor Baylis.
-She has seen lots of students come through the Program and can talk you through the pros and cons.
+You should also talk to Professor Roberts, who can talk you through the pros and cons.

 Q: Who is eligible to participate?